-My artistic relationship with the external world is rooted in my intrigue of rusting objects and deteriorating surfaces – the ugly and ignored.
-Photography has always been a channel of escapism and existential necessity to look outwards, which has led to an exploration of the immense beauty in the unobserved imperfections and irregularities of our surrounding world.
+Milena's artistic relationship with the external world is rooted in her intrigue of rusting objects and deteriorating surfaces – the ugly and ignored.
+For them, photography has always been a channel of escapism with the existential necessity to look outwards, which has led to an exploration of the immense beauty in the unobserved imperfections and irregularities of our surrounding world.

-Hidden Canvases is a motto that has come to encompass my photographic approach and style, as well as my perception of beauty and how I choose to capture it.
-I experience photography as an opportunity to capture art that has already been created but remains unseen or unrecognized.
+Hidden Canvases is a motto that has come to encompass Milena's photographic approach and style, as well as her perception of beauty and how she chooses to capture it.
+Milena experiences photography as an opportunity to capture art that has already been created but remains unseen or unrecognized.

 Metaphorically speaking, a hidden canvas is an invisible piece of art that is waiting to be seen.
-My aim is to capture and reveal them in an abstract, two-dimensional style that adheres to a certain asymmetry.
-I wish to evoke an appreciation for nameless art and an emotional understanding of our abandoned world and the abandonment of ourselves.
+Milena's aim is to capture and reveal them in an abstract, two-dimensional style that adheres to a certain asymmetry.
+Milena wishes to evoke an appreciation for nameless art and an emotional understanding of our abandoned world and the abandonment of ourselves.

 Brighton Artist Open Houses - Art at 21 (May 2019)

 Madwomxn Magazine: Issue One 'Heroines' - PDF / Take Two (2020)

 Tough Cookie Magazine x SEAS: Gaslighting - Domestic Abuse Issue (2021)

 Artists Responding To: Issue 5 (2021)